gilescope/dotsamatown-visual-history/chapter3.md

 ![pretty-good](chapter3/Screenshot%20from%202022-05-29%2007-05-21.png)

-Ah realise that the atmosphere is interfearing with the rainbows leading to rendering grayness at certain depths.
+Ah realise that the atmosphere is interfearing with the rainbows, leading to rendering grayness at certain depths.
 Bug be banished!

 ![bug-banishd](chapter3/Screenshot%20from%202022-05-29%2007-09-49.png)